aws-samples/aws-modernization-with-gitlab-hashicorp-gremlin/content/00_Workshop_Info/_index.md

 - **In the hands-on lab:**  We will leverage _GitLab's CI/CD Pipleline_ and _Hashicorp's Terraform Cloud_ to deploy _HashiCorp’s Vault_ in a single non HA configuration and use _Gremlin’s Chaos Engineering Platform_ to identify weakness in the while developing and prototyping.

 - In the final labs will rebuild our architecture base on our learning and redploy Vault cluster using our exiting piplelines.
-Once deploy we will repeat our _Gremlin_ attack on our updated HA Vault Cluster detail that we have  mitigated the weakness the that were exposed during the inital prototype release .s
+Once deploy we will repeat our _Gremlin_ attack on our updated HA Vault Cluster detail that we have  mitigated the weakness the that were exposed during the inital prototype release.

 {{% notice warning %}}
 <p style='text-align: left;'>